Updated: Apr 28

 After you are satisfied with the answers to all the previous questions, ask for a sample session.
 A sample session is a perfect way for you to learn more about the coach, their process, whether you are a good fit for each other and how you could work together.

-A good life coach would invariably be offering a half-hour to one-hour discovery session, strategy session or coaching consultation to his prospective clients, either completely free of charge or at a nominal cost of $1 or so.
-Even the most incredible life coach of our time- Tony Robbins- offers a half an hour complimentary session before the commencement of his coaching program.
+A good life coach would invariably be offering a half-hour to one-hour discovery session, strategy session or coaching consultation to his prospective clients, either completely free of charge or at a nominal cost of $5-$10 per hour.
+Even the most incredible life coach of our time- Tony Robbins- offers a half-hour complimentary session before the commencement of his coaching program.

 Yes, you should definitely ask this question.
 After all, you will be putting your hard-earned money into this relationship, so there is no reason for you not to ask this question.
 However, this should be the last question to ask after taking the sample session, once you are sure that you will like to work with the life coach.